Looking for a straight forward breakdown of the plumbing code?

-Another one of the many reasons we don’t recommend homeowners do any large DIY plumbing projects is building codes.
-Plumbers will always know best what codes and state regulations need to be met for the new plumbing installed to meet those standards.
+Building codes are one of the many reasons we don’t recommend homeowners do any large DIY plumbing projects.
+Plumbers will always know what codes and state regulations need to be met for the new plumbing installation to meet those standards.
 This is especially important for commercial buildings or for people looking to sell their homes.

-But, if you do venture into doing some of your own plumbing projects at home, make sure you know what codes are required nationally as well as locally.
+If you venture into doing some of your own plumbing projects at home, make sure you know what codes are required nationally as well as locally before you start installation.
 You can request these codes from your local building department.
 You should get a plan that includes drawings, lists of materials, what size pipes you need to use, etc., and get that approved before you begin.
 Not only does this mean your project will be 100% compliant, but you can also avoid risking messing up any of the plumbing by doing it incorrectly.

 What is Plumbing Code Compliance?

 Federal and state governments will set rules and regulations for builders to follow to ensure buildings, restaurants, homes, etc., are built safely and functionally.
 These minimum standards that buildings or companies must abide by help to maintain health and safety standards across the board.

 These codes can change over time, so it’s important to get older buildings inspected to ensure they are up to code.
 Otherwise, they can violate current plumbing codes, make them non-compliant, and prevent any new projects from happening or even listing them as uninhabitable.
 Keep in mind, the plumbing code is there for a reason.
 If you are in a situation where you have non-compliant, or uninhabitable plumbing code violations, you should probably call a professional as there must be a major issue at hand.

 Another consideration is that incorrectly installed plumbing or plumbing installed before certain regulations were put in place must be repaired or replaced in order to become compliant.
 This is why it’s important to always check plumbing codes on both state and federal levels every time you work on a property.